-You’ll love my Texas-size peanut smoothie bowl.
+You may need a large spoon for my Texas-size peanut smoothie bowl.

-In 2017, I took a peanut tour in Lubbock, Texas, with the Texas Peanut Producers Board.
+2017, I took a peanut tour in Lubbock, Texas, with the Texas Peanut Producers Board.
 They brought about ten lifestyle bloggers to Lubbock to tell us about the peanut industry in Texas.
-Did you know (I didn’t) just outside of Lubbock is home to the most abundant peanut crops grown in Texas?
+Did you know (I didn’t) that just outside of Lubbock is home to the most abundant peanut crops grown in Texas?
 If you didn’t know, Texas is the second-largest peanut-producing state in the nation (as of 2017).

 Texas-Size Peanut Smoothie Bowl Recipe